usnistgov/ucef/development/pingpongfederation/index.md

 1. Enter the IntegrationModel folder
 1. Add Ping JavaFederate by dragging from the left pallette
 1. Add Pong JavaFederate
-1. Add I1 Interaction by dragging from the right pallette C2WInteractionRoot
+1. Add I1 Interaction by dragging from the left pallette C2WInteractionRoot
 1. Add I2 Interaction
 1. Wire up Pub Sub for I1 and I2
-1. Enter the experiments folder and the the FederationExperiment folder
-1. Drag in federate from the right pallette as  Federation Exeecution references
-1. Export project as webgmex by right-clicking the top of the object browser and selecting export with assets
+1. Export project as webgmex by right-clicking the top of the object browser and selecting export with assets -- this will allow you to archive and reload the WebGME project at a later date
-1. Do Federates Exporter
+1. Select the "player" icon near the top left of the browser and select Federates Exporter
+1. Select Save & Run
-1. Do Deployment Exporter
+1. The select Deployment Exporter
+1. Select Save & Run
+1. Select the "player" icon near the top left of the browser and select Show Results
-1. Download resulting zip files containing code generated projects
+1. Download resulting zip files containing code generated projects by clicking on the results

 ## Some Variations
 * Instead of Interactions, add ObjectRoot instances O1 and O2 instead of I1 and I2 (see above).